Sunni, Shia, Sufi, Salafist & Wahhabi: What’s The Difference?

 Shia Islam is the second largest denomination of Islam.
 To explain where the term Shia was born will involve explaining why Shia and Sunni parted ways in the first place.

-The discrepancy in the leadership discussions split Shia and Sunni permanently; and, although Sunni and Shia often live side by side and even intermarry in some countries without too much fuss, they remain two separate entities.
+The discrepancy in the leadership discussions split Shia and Sunni permanently.
+Although Sunni and Shia often live side by side and even intermarry in some countries, they remain two separate entities.

 Sufi Islam